gknowles/dimcli/docs/README.md

 ## Parse Actions
 Sometimes, you want an argument to completely change the execution flow.
 For instance, to provide more detailed errors about badly formatted arguments.
-Or to make "--version" print some crazy ascii artwork and exit the program (for a non-crazy --version use [opt.versionOpt()](Version%20Option)).
+Or to make "--version" print some crazy ASCII artwork and exit the program (for a non-crazy --version use [opt.versionOpt()](Version%20Option)).

 Parsing actions are attached to options and get invoked when a value becomes